lubomirkamensky/modbus2mqtt/README.md

   This fork was created to make it work with Python 3.X and latest paho-mqtt.
   Only tested for Modbus TCP.

-  Refisters definition for Heat recovery unit Futura from Jablotron https://rekuperace.jablotron.cz/en.
+  Registers definition for Heat recovery unit Futura from Jablotron https://rekuperace.jablotron.cz/en.

   Usage: python3 modbus2mqtt.py --mqtt-topic futura --tcp HOST_IP --registers futura.csv